node-fetch/node-fetch/README.md

 	// These properties are part of the Fetch Standard
 	method: 'GET',
 	headers: {},            // Request headers. format is the identical to that accepted by the Headers constructor (see below)
-	body: null,             // Request body. can be null, a string, a Buffer, a Blob, or a Node.js Readable stream
+	body: null,             // Request body. can be null, or a Node.js Readable stream
 	redirect: 'follow',     // Set to `manual` to extract redirect headers, `error` to reject redirect
 	signal: null,           // Pass an instance of AbortSignal to optionally abort requests